 - Up to three letters of support may be included with the nomination.

-The recipient will be notified in March before the annual conference at which the presentation will be made.
-The recipient receives a certificate at the annual conference and a cash award of $500 after the annual conference.
-The recipient assumes all costs of attending the conference and the ceremony at which the presentation is made.
+The recipient will be notified in March and receive a cash award of $500 after the annual conference.
 If there are no appropriate candidates, the association may elect not to present the award in a given year.

 Ready to Submit a Nomination?